julioreis-dev/python-test/README.md

 # Suggestion to change the current solution

+### Create a web application
+## Step 1:
+1. Create a web application;
-### Database e containing tables for the entities of the process
+2. Create the modal layer as below: (Database containing tables for the entities of the process)

 ![test_alten2](https://user-images.githubusercontent.com/67196397/185820216-69621712-61a3-4197-9f9c-a80e54c818d5.png)